 Amazon Redshift is a cloud-based solution that falls under the Amazon Web Services umbrella.
 The low maintenance requirements, scalability, speed, and efficient compression features make it a popular data storage option for businesses dealing with large amounts of data.

-To make data integration with this database easier, Astera Centerprise has launched a pre-built connector, allowing code-free connectivity to Redshift.
+To make data integration with this database (DB) easier, Astera Centerprise has launched a pre-built connector, allowing code-free connectivity to Redshift.
 This connector can be used as both a source and destination object to access and store data.
 Additionally, users can also connect to the Redshift database use it for DB lookup and SQL statement lookup.

 How to Connect to Redshift Database with Astera Centerprise

-Astera Centerprise features a drag-and-drop environment, allowing business users to connect to the Redshift database without typing long chunks of code or specifying connection strings.
+Astera Centerprise features a drag-and-drop environment, allowing business users to connect to the Redshift DB without typing long chunks of code or specifying connection strings.
 Easily configure Redshift connectivity to process data or perform database lookups by selecting Amazon Redshift from the drop-down list of supported databases.

 Redshift Database as a Source

 Drag the database table source object from the toolbox and drop it on to the designer window to connect to the Redshift database and use it as a source object.
 Next, you can configure it by selecting Redshift as the data provider from the drop-down list.

 In the next step, we need to select the table from which the data will be sourced.
 In this case, we are selecting a table with employee details named public.orders.
 We can click on the Partition Table for Reading option to break the table into smaller segments that will be read individually.
 This option can be selected to reduce load on the database and improve performance.
 Here, we also have the option to select the key field to divide the table in partitions.

 Another option in the database properties table is for specifying the Read Strategy.
 Here, we can decide whether we want to read the complete data (Full Load) or just updated records (Incremental Load Based on Audit Fields).